Whatcom Community College

 Healthcare students apply to become AHEC Scholars and will receive a certificate upon successful completion of the two-year program.
 AHEC Scholars are competitively selected from applicants with priority given to students from disadvantaged backgrounds or racial/ethnic groups that are considered inadequately represented in health professions.
 Students from a variety of health profession degree or certificate programs comprise each cohort of Scholars.

-During both years, students participate in didactic and clinical/experiential/community learning that augments their respective degree program requirements and prepares them to provide whole-person care serving rural and under served communities.
+During both years, students participate in didactic and clinical/experiential/community learning that augments their respective degree program requirements and prepares them to provide whole-person care serving rural and under-served communities.

 Additional Resources

 Work Source Washington provides a wealth of information about career training and programs to help you navigate career planning.
-The AHECWW Healthcare Training Programs document provides links and details for a wide variety of healthcare certificate and degree programs.
-These programs are also listed on the Educational Programs page.

 Credentialing for Healthcare Professions